-What Can a Handyman Do in Scott, Iowa?
+What Can a Handyman Do Without a License in Scott, Iowa?

 In Iowa, most “handyman”/general repair work is not covered by a single statewide general contractor license.
 However, Iowa does require state registration (and fees) for construction contractors doing taxable “construction services,” and separate state licenses for regulated trades like electrical and plumbing.
 Even when no state license is required, Scott-area projects commonly still require local building permits through the city/county code office.